davepacheco/manatee/docs/trouble-shooting.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 **Table of Contents**
-# Troubleshoot a Manatee Shard in Distress.
+# Troubleshoot a Manatee Cluster in Distress.
-This guide will list the most common failure scenarios of Manatee and steps to resuscitate the Shard.
+This guide will list the most common failure scenarios of Manatee and steps to resuscitate the Cluster.

 ## Warning
 You should read the user guide first to ensure you understand